Japan Rail Times

 Train at Shin-shimashima Station.
 (Image credit: JR East / Carissa Loh)

 Take a 30-minute train ride on the Matsumoto Dentetsu Kamikochi Line (松本電鉄上高地線) from Matsumoto Station (松本駅) to Shin-Shimashima Station (新島々駅), followed by a 60-minute Alpico Bus ride to Kamikochi.
-A one-way ticket from Matsumoto to Kamikochi costs ¥2,710/adult.
+Please note that this portion of the trip is not covered by any of JR EAST’s rail passes

 From Nagano Station (長野駅)